 I cannot buy pomegranate syrup/ molasses here but it is very easy to make and I love it poured over Ice cream.

 - 2 tbsp lemon juice.

 Put the arils….which is what the fleshy coloured coverings are called into your blender and pulse just enough to break them up.
 Strain through a fine-mesh sieve.
-You will need enough to make 4 cups of pomegranate juice.

-Put the juice into a large wide pan on the medium heat until the sugar has dissolved, let the juice simmer until it has reduced to about a cup or a cup and a quarter and is nice and syrupy.
+Put the juice into a large wide pan on medium heat until the sugar has dissolved, let the juice simmer until it has reduced to about a cup or a cup and a quarter and is nice and syrupy.
 Pour into a sterilised jar/ bottle, cool and keep in the refrigerator.

 Because Pomegranates vary in their sweetness and acidity you may need to add more or less sugar/lemon juice.